Children of Dune: Publication history

 Parts of Dune Messiah and Children of Dune were written before Dune was completed.
 Children of Dune was originally serialized in Analog Science Fiction and Fact in 1976, and was the last Dune novel to be serialized before book publication.
 Dune Messiah and Children of Dune were published in one volume by the Science Fiction Book Club in 2002.

 Analysis

-Herbert likened the initial trilogy of novels (Dune, Dune Messiah, and Children of Dune) to a fugue, and while Dune was a heroic melody, Dune Messiah was its inversion.
+Herbert likened the initial trilogy of novels (Dune, Dune Messiah, and Children of Dune) to a fugue – Dune was a heroic melody, Dune Messiah was its inversion, while Children of Dune expands the number of interplaying themes.
 Paul rises to power in Dune by seizing control of the single critical resource in the universe, melange.
 His enemies are dead or overthrown, and he is set to take the reins of power and bring a hard but enlightened peace to the universe.
 Herbert chose in the books that followed to undermine Paul's triumph with a string of failures and philosophical paradoxes.